 Green Philly helps you live a more sustainable lifestyle.

-Founded in 2008, Green Philly is a community-focused media company that connects people to sustainable solutions through our website, events, and podcast.
+Founded in 2008, Green Philly is a media company that connects people to sustainable solutions through our website, events, and podcast.

 Find out about local changemakers making a difference, ethical businesses and individuals.
 Discover how to recycle odd objects in our Where Can I Wednesday column.